Rose-FidalgoAmorim/eurozone-convergence-analysis/README.md

 Although dispersion subsequently declined, substantial labour-market differences remained visible in 2023.

-### Cross-Indicator Relationships
+### Cross-Indicator Analysis

-The scatterplots reveal clear country clusters, particularly in unemployment.
+The correlation heatmap and GDP growth–unemployment scatterplot indicate that the differences between countries cannot be explained by short-term GDP growth alone.

-Spain maintained relatively high unemployment even during years of positive GDP growth, whereas Germany recorded substantially lower unemployment across a wide range of growth outcomes.
+Spain maintained high unemployment even during years of positive growth, whereas Germany recorded lower unemployment across a wide range of growth outcomes.

-This suggests that labour-market performance depends strongly on structural and institutional factors rather than exclusively on short-term GDP growth.
+This suggests that labour-market institutions, skills, labour-market segmentation and other structural factors may play an important role.

+> **Caution:** These relationships are descriptive.
+Correlation does not imply causality, and the analysis does not control for omitted variables or common macroeconomic shocks.

 ---